Royal North Gloucestershire Militia: Disbandment

 There was no annual training for the 4th Gloucesters after their return home in 1902; the following year the battalion trained at Pembroke Dock (its war station in case of mobilisation for hime defence).
-In 1904 and 1905 battalion training was at Cirencester, in 1906 and 1907 brigade training took place on Salisbury Plain, with the 3rd and 4th Bns of the Glosters brigaded with the 4th Bn Oxfordshire Light Infantry and 3rd Bn Berkshires.4th Battalion1902–08 at Glorious Glosters.
+In 1904 and 1905 battalion training was at Cirencester, in 1906 and 1907 brigade training took place on Salisbury Plain, with the 3rd and 4th Bns of the Glosters brigaded with the 4th Bn Oxfordshire Light Infantry and 3rd Bn Berkshires.

 After the Boer War, there were moves to reform the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army Corps proposed by the Secretary of State for War, St John Brodrick.
-However, little of Brodrick's scheme was carried out.Spiers, Army & Society, pp. 243–2, 254.
-Under the more sweeping Haldane Reforms in 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime (similar to the former Militia Reserve).Spiers, Army & Society, pp. 275–7.
-While the former RSGLI became the 3rd (Reserve) Battalion, Gloucestershire Regiment, the 4th Bn was disbanded on 31 July despite its greater numerical strength and stronger record of embodiments and overseas service.Cripps, pp. 184–90.
+However, little of Brodrick's scheme was carried out.
+Under the more sweeping Haldane Reforms in 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime (similar to the former Militia Reserve).
+While the former RSGLI became the 3rd (Reserve) Battalion, Gloucestershire Regiment, the 4th Bn was disbanded on 31 July despite its greater numerical strength and stronger record of embodiments and overseas service.

 Commanders

 Colonels

-The following served as Colonel or Honorary Colonel of the unit after its establishment in 1761:Cripps, Appendix A.
+The following served as Colonel or Honorary Colonel of the unit after its establishment in 1761: